0xAX/linux-insides/interrupts/interrupts-3.md

 END(paranoid_entry)
 ```

-As you may see, this function representes the same that we covered before.
+As you may see, this function represents the same that we covered before.
 We use second (slow) method to get information about previous state of an interrupted task.
-As we checked this and executed `SWAPGS` in a case if we came from userspace, we should to do the same that we did before: We need to put pointer to a strucutre which holds general purpose registers to the `%rdi` (which will be first parameter of a secondary handler) and put error code if an exception provides it to the `%rsi` (which will be second parameter of a secondary handler):
+As we checked this and executed `SWAPGS` in a case if we came from userspace, we should to do the same that we did before: We need to put pointer to a structure which holds general purpose registers to the `%rdi` (which will be first parameter of a secondary handler) and put error code if an exception provides it to the `%rsi` (which will be second parameter of a secondary handler):

 ```assembly
 movq	%rsp, %rdi